Eastern mud turtle

 The eastern mud turtle (Kinosternon subrubrum) or common mud turtle is a common species of turtle in the family Kinosternidae.
 The species is endemic to the United States.
 There are two recognized subspecies.

 Description

 The eastern mud turtle is a small and often hard to identify species.
 It measures 3–4 in in carapace length.
 The carapace is keelless, lacks any pattern, and varies in color from yellowish to black.
 The plastron is large and double hinged, and can be yellowish to brown, and may sometimes have a dark pattern.
 The chin and throat are a yellowish grey, streaked and mottled with brown, while the limbs and tail are grayish.
 The eye, or iris, of the eastern mud turtle is yellow with dark clouding, and its feet are webbed.

+Etymology

+The specific name, subrubrum, meaning "under red", refers to the red-orange plastron of hatchlings.